 The last paragraph of the conclusion has been extended in the following way:

 “Although the stationarity of the data has been checked, it is likely that the long series used in this paper is impacted by climatic variability and/or the imperfect completeness of the historical sample, which is based on damage perception, which could weaken the stationarity hypothesis necessary for FFA.
 Indeed, the damage perception has probably evolved throughout the last five centuries at Beaucaire.
-Directly linking the consequences of a flood to its peak discharge is risky, as physical (levee failure, duration of flood…) or anthropic factors (population density, flood control policy, mediatic or politic context…) could impact the stationarity and the availability of the data.
-Therefore, it seems important to keep this in mind while using historical data, particularly during data collection.
-Using the whole set of available data does no’t always seem to be the best solution, as the exhaustiveness of the data must be the first criterion.
+Directly linking the consequences of a flood to its peak discharge is risky, as the evolution of physical (levee failure, duration of flood…) or anthropic factors (population density, flood control policy, mediatic or political context…) could impact the stationarity and the availability of data.
+Therefore, it seems important to keep this in mind when using historical data, particularly during data collection.
+Using the whole set of available data is not always the best solution, as the exhaustiveness of data must be the first criterion.
 Thus, as demonstrated in this article, it is essential to carry out a complete assessment of the various sources of uncertainty in order to decide to what extent the addition of historical information is useful to improve the estimation of flood risk.

 Stationarity hypothesis may also be affected by climatic variability at Beaucaire, as trends in flood magnitudes have been identified in several regions of Europe (Hall et al., 2014; Blöschl et al., 2020) and France (Giuntoli et al., 2019).
 To date, there are no rules in France for taking into account of the impact of climate change on flood risk estimates.
 However, it is still possible to integrate temporal changes in climate processes or watershed characteristics within the probabilistic model itself, as is increasingly described in the literature (see Salas et al., 2018, for an overview).
-It is also important to note that out of the FFA scope, such long series remain interesting for the study on the long-term variability of floods over several centuries, and their value for risk awareness and memory.”
+It is also important to note that beyond the FFA scope, such long series remain interesting for the study on the long-term variability of floods over several centuries, and they are of great value for risk awareness and memory.”

+L502: We added acknowledgment to the two referees.

 “Rhône-Alpes (Ministry of Ecology) and the HISTRHONE database from the CEREGE (Georges Pichard).
+Finally, we thank Neil Macdonald and Helen Hooker for their constructive comments that helped us improve the paper. »